dearsyx/CheckList/README.md

 # ckecklist project
-A small project that implements the checklist based on Gin and Grom frame
+A small project that implements the checklist based on Gin and Gorm frame

 ## front-end
 The front-end part of the project is provided by Q1mi, see details：